 While the light panels are on, you’ll likely feel warm, but you shouldn’t feel hot.
 Laying in the bed is a relaxing experience.
-Your clinician will be able to control the bed from a remote device to turn it on, set the treatment protocols, and set a timer for the duration of the session, so you won’t need to worry about controlling the bed.
+Your clinician can control the bed from a remote device to turn it on, set the treatment protocols, and set a timer for the duration of the session, so you won’t need to worry about controlling the bed.

 After Your Treatment Session

 When the light panels turn off, you can exit the bed.
-PBMT has a vasodilation effect, which is a widening of the blood and lymphatic vessels that temporarily increases circulation.
+PBMT has a vasodilation effect, widening the blood and lymphatic vessels that temporarily increase circulation.
 Because of this, some individuals may feel lightheaded after a PBMT treatment.
-We recommend sitting up slowly and, if you feel lightheaded, wait for a moment to let the feeling pass before standing.
+We recommend sitting up slowly and, if you feel lightheaded, wait a moment to let the feeling pass before standing.
 This is especially important for your first PBMT treatment.

-Outside of this temporary lightheadedness, most individuals don’t feel any side effects.
-Some of the benefits of PBMT can be felt immediately, such as reduced pain and swelling in an injured area.
+Most individuals don’t feel any side effects outside of this temporary lightheadedness.
+Some benefits of PBMT can be felt immediately, such as reduced pain and swelling in an injured area.
 You may also feel an improved mood or sleep better after a PBMT.
 If you’re using PBMT before a workout, you may not feel muscle fatigue as early in your exercise.

 PBMT Treatment Plans

-Photobiomodulation therapy is a dose dependent treatment; that is, multiple treatments will be necessary to achieve your desired sustained results.
-Your exact treatment plan will be tailored to you and something you work on with the staff at your wellness or fitness center.
-Plans generally take the following shape, however:
+Photobiomodulation therapy is a dose-dependent treatment; multiple treatments will be necessary to achieve your desired sustained results.
+Your treatment plan will be tailored to you and something you work on with your wellness or fitness center staff.
+Programs generally take the following shape, however:

 - 3 sessions per week for 2 weeks